ucphhpc/jhub-authenticators/README.rst

                                              'auth_data': 'MyCustomHeader'}

-Any information provided via the ``MyCustomHeader`` during authentication will be added to the JupyterHub user's ``auth_state``, dictionary as defined by `Authenticators <https://jupyterhub.readthedocs .io/en/stable/reference/authenticators.html>`_.
+Any information provided via the ``MyCustomHeader`` during authentication will be added to the JupyterHub user's ``auth_state``, dictionary as defined by `Authenticators auth_state <https://jupyterhub.readthedocs .io/en/stable/reference/authenticators.html>`_.
 The data will be added to the ``auth_state`` by utilizing the header value in the
 ``allowed_headers`` dictionary as the key in the 'auth_state' dictionary.
 For instance the above configuration, will produce the following user profile::